anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 - *The Glories of Mary* -- St. Alphonsus Liguori
 - *The Servile State* -- Hilaire Belloc
 - *Bowling Alone* -- Robert D. Putnam
+- *A Tale of Two Cities* -- Charles Dickens
+- *Theology of the Body Explained* -- Christopher West

 <b><big>2023</big><b>